AntonC9018/Hopper_University_Paper/paper.md

 The inventory of the player has a few item slots, each either associated a role, like weapon, spell and shovel, or an armor part, like boots or the helmet.
 Those slots which are activated are mapped to a an input, so providing that input would also activate the item in that slot.

 The player may pick up items by stepping on them, thereby they are placed automatically in the slot assigned to them.
-If there is already an item in that slot, that item is replaced with the one just picked up.
+If there is already an item in that slot, that item is replaced with the one just picked up and be dropped on the ground.

 Some items may not have an associated slot.
 Such items as a rule just boost player's stats or slightly change a specific behavior.